byoutline/SecretSauce/NetworkChangeReceiverUsing.md

       networkChangeReceiver.onPause(this);
       }
 ```
--to listen when network status changed add @Subscribe method
+- to listen when network status changed add @Subscribe method

 ```java
   @Subscribe